Kyiv Post: History

-American Jed Sunden founded the Kyiv Post weekly newspaper on Oct.
-18, 1995 and later created KP Media for his holdings.
+American Jed Sunden founded the Kyiv Post weekly newspaper on 18 October 1995 and later created KP Media for his holdings.
 The newspaper, which went online in 1997, serves Ukrainian and expatriate readers with a general interest mix of political, business and entertainment coverage.
-The 50-member staff is a team of mainly Ukrainian journalists, numbering 35 editorial team members and 15 in the commercial division as of Jan.
-10, 2020, including 40 Ukrainians.

 Historically, the editorial policy has supported democracy, Western integration and free markets for Ukraine.
-It has published numerous investigative stories, including coverage of the 2000 murder of journalist Georgiy Gongadze, in which ex-Ukrainian President Leonid Kuchma is a prime suspect; the 2004 Orange Revolution, in which a massive public uprising blocked Viktor Yanukovych from taking power as president after the rigged presidential election of November 26, 2004; the 2013-14 EuroMaidan Revolution that overthrew Yanukovych as president; the Russian invasion of Crimea; the War in the Donbas region; and Oligarch Watch.
+It has published numerous investigative stories, including coverage of the 2000 murder of journalist Georgiy Gongadze, in which ex-Ukrainian President Leonid Kuchma is a prime suspect; the 2004 Orange Revolution, in which a massive public uprising blocked Viktor Yanukovych from taking power as president after the rigged presidential election of 26 November 2004; the 2013–14 EuroMaidan Revolution that overthrew Yanukovych as president; the Russian invasion of Crimea; the war in the Donbas region; and Oligarch Watch.

-On 8 November 2021, the paper's website published a statement by owner Adnan Kivan announcing the temporary closing of the newspaper claiming "One day, we hope to reopen the newspaper bigger and better."
+On 8 November 2021, the paper's website published a statement by owner Adnan Kivan announcing the temporary halt in operations of the newspaper claiming "One day, we hope to reopen the newspaper bigger and better."
 Reporters at the Kyiv Post replied in a joint statement that the sudden closure came on the heels of Kivan's attempt to "infringe" on their editorial independence.
-Some of these reporters founded a new English-language publication named The Kyiv Independent, which is funded by donations and published its first newsletter on 26 November, 2021, and its website on December 2.
+Some of these reporters founded a new English-language publication named The Kyiv Independent, which is funded by donations and published its first newsletter on 26 November 2021, and its website on December 2.
+Kivan later stated he intended to make the newspaper more advertisement-friendly.

-On 11 November 2021 Luc Chénier was appointed as new CEO on the Kyiv Post.
-On 24 December 2021 Bohdan Nahaylo was appointed as new editor and the paper resumed publication.
+On 11 November 2021, Luc Chénier, whose background is in advertisement, was appointed as new CEO on the Kyiv Post.
+On 24 December 2021, Bohdan Nahaylo was appointed as new editor and the paper resumed publication.

-History of ownership
+In 2024 Following the passing of Adnan Kivan, ownership of the newspaper passed to his son, Ruslan Kivan, who continues to develop the media project while maintaining its editorial independence and expanding its international presence as Ukraine’s true global voice.

+Ownership history

-The Kyiv Post has only had three owners in its existence, Sunden, Mohammad Zahoor, a British businessman of Pakistani origin, and Adnan Kivan, a native of Syria.
+The Kyiv Post has only had three owners in its existence: Jed Sunden, an American; Mohammad Zahoor, a British businessman of Pakistani origin; and Adnan Kivan, a native of Syria.
+In October 2024, Adnan Kivan died, and his son, Ruslan Kivan, took over as the publisher of Kyiv Post as well as Kadorr Group.

 Sunden's KP Media sold the newspaper to British citizen Zahoor on July 28, 2009.
 Zahoor owns the ISTIL Group and is a former steel mill owner in Donetsk.
 Zahoor published the newspaper through his Public Media company.
 In an interview with the Kyiv Post published on August 6, 2009, Zahoor pledged to revive the newspaper and adhere to its tradition of editorial independence.